mattermost/mattermost-developer-documentation/site/content/blog/2020-09-07-improving-performance-through-load-testing.md

 ### Simulating the load

 As the definition says, the core of the process is load generation.
-However, in order for results to be meaningful, we need the software to mimic actual user behaviour.
+However, in order for results to be meaningful, we need the software to mimic actual user behavior.
 We achieve this by leveraging data coming from real users through the use of:

 - Server-side metrics (e.g. frequency of a given API call)
 - User telemetry data (e.g. frequency of a user event/action)